testokur/testokur-ui-components/README.md

 # testokur-ui-components

-Yet another reusable react UI component library to be used by testokur apps
+Reusable react UI components to be used to build testokur apps